DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 ### Dragon’s Den
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q6.</em></span>

-This area is largely as described in <span class="citation">Q6.
-Dragon’s Den (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q6DragonsDen">Q6.
+Dragon’s Den</a> (p.
 132).</span> However, the living fire doesn't appear as they approach the fireplace.

 If the players have previously encountered Zorya in the [[#Parlor]], the room’s temperature is noticeably lower than the nearby rooms and Zorya is hiding within the wine-cabinet sarcophagus, concealed within a decanter made of frosted glass.